FluffyCodeMonster/farscope_project_entry/README.md

 ## Setup and Dependencies

+To guarentee your system is using python3 run the following command within your terminal.
-sudo apt-get install python-is-python3
+`sudo apt-get install python-is-python3`

+To install all package dependencies run the following command.
-rosdep install --from-paths src --ignore-src -r -y (from project folder)
+`rosdep install --from-paths src --ignore-src -r -y (from project folder)`

-catkin_make

-source devel/setup.bash may also be required
+Run a catkin_make from the root directory (folder containing [src], [devel], [build]) `catkin_make `

+Source the [setup.bash] file found in [devel] before attempting the launch.
+`source devel/setup.bash`

 ## Run the program